samueljohnson/samueljohnson.github.io/quotes/index.markdown

 ---

 ### Computer Science

+> "There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies and the other way is to make it so complicated that there are no obvious deficiencies.
+The first method is far more difficult."
+>
+<p align="right">-- C.A.R.
+Hoare </p>
+---

 > "Computer science is not about machines, in the same way that astronomy is not about telescopes."
 >